-- Death Touch: Liches drain the lives of those around them with a touch.
-Instead of a normal attack, a lich may make a touch attack (which gains a +2 bonus as usual).
-Every raise on its Fighting roll automatically inflicts one wound to its target. - Necromancer: Liches are necromancers first and foremost.
-The undead they raise through the zombie spell are permanent, so they are usually surrounded by 4d10 skeletons or zombies as they choose.
-Some liches have entire armies of the undead at their disposal. - Phylactery: The process of becoming a lich involves the creation of a magical soul jar called a phylactery.
+- Darkvision: A lich's hollow eye sockets can see perfectly even in Pitch Darkness.
+They ignore penalties for poor lighting. - Death Touch: Liches drain the lives of those around them with a touch.
+Instead of a normal attack, a lich may make a touch attack (+2 Fighting).
+Every raise on its Fighting roll automatically inflicts one Wound to its target. - Phylactery: The process of becoming a lich involves the creation of a magical soul jar called a phylactery.
 This object can take nearly any form, but they are usually small, portable and finely crafted.
 If a lich is destroyed, his essence returns to his phylactery, where it rests and regenerates for 1d6 days.
 After this amount of time, the lich possesses a corpse or manifests a new body, fully healed and ready to exact vengeance.
-If a lich's phylactery is destroyed, he is immediately aware of it.
-Once the phylactery is destroyed, a lich can be killed permanently; if the phylactery is destroyed while the lich is regenerating, the result is the same.
+If a lich's phylactery is destroyed, he is